 Examples of Non-Covered Services:

 Remember: Blue Cross and Blue Shield of Alabama does not provide benefits for professional services of an OT rendered to a member who is related to the OT by blood or marriage or who lives in the provider’s household.

 Note: Services should be billed using the supervising/Preferred OT's NPI.

 Non-Covered Providers of Occupational Therapy Services

-In addition, precertification is not required for:
+In addition, precertification is not required by Blue Cross and Blue Shield of Alabama for:

-Specific contract requirements may be verified by e-Practice Management (InfoSolutions®) or by calling Provider Customer Service at 205 988-2213.
-Verification of benefits will assist in identifying subscribers that do not require precertification or whose benefits are different.
+Specific contract requirements may be verified through ProviderAccess, your practice management software or by calling Provider Customer Service at 205-988-2213.
+Verification of benefits will assist in identifying members that do not require precertification or who may have have special benefits.

 Blue Cross and Blue Shield of Alabama

-Fax Number: 205 220-9133
+Fax Number: 205-402-9369

 Attention: Occupational Therapy Precertification